Phaen/Polynar/README.md

 Decoding in Polynar adds very little extra effort beyond encoding.
 The encoding options and complete template are already in place, the only thing left to do is to create a decoder instance with the encoded string and retrieve the data through the read method.
 [Here is a JSFiddle](http://jsfiddle.net/Phaen/MvGC5/) that displays all the data decoded this way.
 You can paste in your own data string and see the magic happen right in front of your eyes (mind the quote marks!).

+Keep in mind though that this is intended to serve only as an example.
+Browsers vary and can be completely customized, in this case possibly rendering our limits rather obstructive.

 Documentation
 =